 - 3. Four one-page papers.
-(10 points total).
+(15 points total).
 There are four 1-page papers due during the semester.
-All should be single spaced, 12-point type. - 1.
-Paper on the "Opera Problem" (4%) - 2.
-Paper on an actual negotiation adventure story about something you do outside of class (2%) - 3.
-Paper on your personal approach to bargaining ethics (2%) - 4.
-Paper on your person negotiation styles (2%) - 4.
+All should be single spaced, 12-point type.
+Grades will be determined based on an evaluation of your original, experience-based insights on the paper topics as well as explicit conceptual linkages and citations (e.g. Shell, p.2-3) you make to the relevant readings in the course. - 1.
+Paper on the "Opera Problem" (5 points) - 2.
+Paper on an actual Negotiation Adventure story (plus Preparation Worksheet) you conduct about outside of class regarding a real-world problem or deal (4 points) - 3.
+Paper on your personal approach to Bargaining Ethics (3 points) - 4.
+Paper on your Personal Negotiation Styles and lessons learned in the course (3 points) - 4.
 Final Paper.
 (25 points) Due in the last class, the paper should be a maximum of 10 pages, not including reference pages or charts, and should be double-spaced, 12-pt type.
 Please select a topic that shows your passion and interest in some aspect of negotiation and, as part of the paper, explain why you picked your topic and how it links to your future career or personal interests.
 Topics include in-depth analyses of real negotiations (mergers, international crises, historical events), industry negotiation practices (best practices in commercial real estate development deals), profiles of negotiators in fiction or drama (Shakespeare's Henry IV), profiles of real negotiators (Donald Trump, Colin Powell, Benjamin Franklin, Gandhi), topics related to bargaining styles (culture, gender, personality), communication (lying, the use of questions, listening, non-verbal communication) or anything else you want to explore about negotiation in more depth.
-Grading is based on 1) thorough, imaginative, and original research (@40%), 2) originality of topic and explicit connection of your topic to your individual learning agenda (@30%), 3) excellence in writing and proofing (@20%), 4) thoughtful, clear, and helpful organization (@10%).
-For example, someone interested in diplomatic negotiations will get more points for exploring a little-known but fascinating example of South African diplomacy and for finding interesting, original sources on this topic such as personal interviews and primary historical works than he or she will get for writing about the Cuban Missile Crisis citing common web sources and a well-known book on the topic. - 5.
+Grading is based on 1) thorough, imaginative, and original research, 2) originality of topic and explicit connection of your topic to your individual learning agenda, 3) excellence in writing, editing, and proofing, 4) thoughtful, clear, and helpful organization.
+For example, someone interested in diplomatic negotiations will get more points for exploring a little-known but fascinating example of South African diplomacy and for finding interesting, original sources on this topic such as personal interviews and primary historical works (such as debates, biographies, first-person accounts, and critical histories) than he or she will get for writing about the Cuban Missile Crisis citing common web sources and a well-known book on the topic. - 5.
 Peer Feedback on Overall Contribution and Earned Respect.
 (15 points) Fifteen points will be awarded based on peer ratings given at the end of the class.
 Each student will rate each other student on a 1(bottom) -- 10 (top) scale based on that peer's overall, demonstrated contribution to the class's learning and development.
-In addition, each student will identify five fellow students as people who gained exceptional respect during the semester as negotiation partners or teammates and exhibited skill at and reputations for simultaneously managing both relationships and transactional dynamics.
+In addition, each student will identify five fellow students as people who gained exceptional respect during the semester as negotiation partners or teammates and exhibited skill at and reputations for simultaneously managing both relationships and transactional success.
 Scores for this ranking will go from 10 (top) to 6 (bottom).
 The resulting rankings will then be combined and averaged.
 The class will be divided into top-, middle-, and bottom-ranked groups consisting of roughly 10--12 students each.
 The top group will receive 15 points.
-The middle group will receive between 8--14 points and the lower group between 1--7 points, based on a combination of the student rankings and the instructor's independent evaluations of student performance and contribution.
+The middle group will receive between 10--15 points and the lower group between 1--9 points, based on the instructor's evaluations of student performance and rankings.
 I will notify the class of the five people who achieve the highest total scores for gaining respect for their negotiation skills at the end of the semester.